BHP-DevHub/bhp-space-turtle-chomp/space_turtle_chomp/part_3__adding_a_boarder_and_setting_a_boundary.md

 ## Part 3 – Adding a border and setting a boundary {#part-3-adding-a-boarder-and-setting-a-boundary}

-Currently with our turtle game you can move your player turtle of the screen which we don’t want to do so in this module we are going to draw a boarder and then set boundaries so your player turtle can not move off the screen.
+Currently with our turtle game you can move your player turtle off the screen which we don’t want to do so in this exercise we are going to draw a boarder and then set boundaries so your turtle can not move off the screen.

 Step 1.
 Use Save As to save your module as kbgame3

 Step 2.
-Move to the top of your code just under the \#Set up Screen and create and new turtle called border
+Move to the top of your code just under the \#Set up Screen section and wn.bgcolor\('Navy'\) line and create and new turtle element called border by typing:

 ```python
 wn.bgcolor('Navy'):